Master of Social Work (Qualifying)

 People applying for the Master of Social Work (Qualifying) program must have a recognised bachelor's degree in a discipline other than social work as well as demonstrable understanding of the development and organisation of both human society and human behaviour.

-Applications for the entry into the MSW(Qualifying) must include:
+Applications for the entry into the MSW(Q) must include:

 - proof of graduation from a recognised bachelor’s degree (other than Social Work)